-This adorable creation was originally shared by the Gone To The Snow Dogs team, but it will be just as irresistible at any pup’s July Fourth party.
-The recipe will look like a fruity frozen treat, but the addition of gelatin turns it into a chewy surprise.
+This adorable creation was originally shared by the Gone To The Snow Dogs team, but it will be just as irresistible at any pup’s July 4th party.
+The DIY dog treat recipe will look like a fruity frozen treat, but the addition of gelatin turns it into a chewy surprise.
 Remember to use natural, unflavored gelatin (which is 99% protein by itself) and not flavored products like Jell-O, as these have preservatives and sweeteners that are toxic for dogs.

 Step 1 of this recipe is to make your fruit juice portion, which will be used to cool the gelatin after cooking.
 Fun silicone molds will be perfect for cooling and portioning this yummy treat, which you might be tempted to try yourself.